EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 ### History of Announcements and Steps to get K Parameter Increased to 1,000
-The Shelley/Decentralization phase of the roadmap included K being set to 1,000 stake pools.[^7] It was announced that K would be increased in March 2021 to 1,000[^8] However due Alonzo hard fork and the deployment of the full Goguen smart contract this was delayed.[^9]
+The Shelley/Decentralization phase of the roadmap included K being set to 1,000 stake pools.[^7] It was announced that K would be increased in March 2021 to 1,000[^8] However, this was delayed due to the Alonzo hard fork and the deployment of full Goguen smart contracts.[^9]

-After the delay, IOG then sent several surveys and had several discussions with the SPOs over the next year or two.
-In May 2023 a mainnet poll was conducted.
-At first SPOs were told it was just on K but then as the poll date neared, min pool fee was added.
+After the delay, IOG ran several surveys and had several discussions with the SPOs over the next year or two.
+In May 2023 a mainnet poll was conducted: At first SPOs were told it was just on K but then as the poll date neared, min pool fee was added.
 The mainnet poll took place in epochs 412-415 in May 2023 with the results supporting the option to Increase K to 1,000 and halve minPoolCost to 170 ada.
 AdaStat.net shows the voting results using 5 metrics.
 K=1,000 and min fee of 170 won the poll using each of the 5 metrics.[^6]

 However, the Parameters Committee decided to just adjust min pool fee and then "watch metrics" before adjusting K. The SPO community was then told there was a new process and if we wanted to adjust K, using newly formed Parameters Committee Proposal (PCP) which would need to be submitted via Cardano forum and an official document.

 October 2023 Earn Coin Pool submitted a K-PCP.
-The K-PCP was not taken up by the committee and PCP authors were notified that current PCP would need to resubmit to be considered in the next window.
+The K-PCP was not taken up by the committee and PCP authors were notified that current PCPs would need to resubmitted to be considered in the next window.

 In May 2024 Earn Coin Pool submitted a Position to Resubmit the K-PCP.
 The Parameters Committee did not take up the PCP and did not issue a regular PCP result but issued a comment on this discussion of the K parameter to support the community endeavor.